 What is Mylar?

 While Mylar was used for long-term engineering and construction drawings because it was more stable than paper, over time, it too degrades, and the accuracy of the drawing on it can be negatively impacted.
 Mylar is still sometimes used for printing CAD drawings.
 That’s because when a printed drawing is required, schematics on Mylar reflect the depth and dimension of the finished project more easily than blueprints or diazo prints.

 Moving Into Aerospace CAD with Mylar Drawings

 Of course with the advancement of CAD programs, and, especially 3D modeling, many companies today are in the process of taking their un-dimensioned drawings on the stable-based material (Mylars) and preserving them by fully integrating the legacy Mylar drawings into the automated work environment through digitization and subsequent storage capacities.

 The aerospace industry is particularly interested in converting these drawings because of the long life of aircraft and the required upkeep, maintenance and parts replacement that is necessary for safe operation.

 Some aerospace drawings were originally created and stored on mylar sheets, so there is no underlying CAD drawing to refer to.
 Even Mylar drawing paper, when it is old enough will deteriorate, and since these very old drawings have no associated CAD file, it becomes necessary to scan and convert them into CAD drawings in order to preserve them.

-Moreover, CAD drawings have the advantage of being easier to store, easier to access, easier to transfer and easier to retrofit than Mylar or paper drawings.
+CAD drawings have the advantage of being easier to store, access, transfer, and retrofit than Mylar or paper drawings.
 Often, in today’s military and business environment, success depends upon the speed with which information can be deployed.
 Generating 3D models from the Mylar drawings also makes it far easier and faster to upgrade aircraft parts and systems.

-One organization that has successfully converted their aircraft engineering drawings is Tinker Air Force Base’s Engineering Data Support Center (EDSC).
+One organization that has successfully converted its aircraft engineering drawings is Tinker Air Force Base’s Engineering Data Support Center (EDSC).
 Their overall goal was to fully integrate legacy Mylar aircraft engineering drawings into the automated CAD work environment through digitization or scanning and conversion to CAD.
 Their success was directly attributed to the accuracy attributed to the project.